-In order for Mexico to have access to the international market, it must be rated by at least two agencies, as required by international market regulations, and it is the debt issuer, in this case Mexico, who must contract the rating agencies' services.
+For Mexico to have access to the international market, it must be rated by at least two agencies, as required by international market regulations, and it is the debt issuer, in this case, Mexico, who must contract the rating agencies' services.
 There are 50 credit rating agencies in the world and the three that dominate the market for having the largest number of rated countries are Standard & Poor's (128); Fitch (125) and Moody's (109 countries).

-Prior to the Treasury's announcement, Credit Suisse and Buendía & Márquez released the results of their monthly investor survey.
-In the April exercise, 52% of those consulted considered that it is feasible that Mexico will lose its investment grade in two rating agencies during the administration of Andrés Manuel López Obrador.
-This is the lowest proportion collected by the monthly investor survey since June 2020, when 78% of those interviewed foresaw that Mexico would be downgraded to speculative grade issuers.
+Before the Treasury's announcement, Credit Suisse and Buendía & Márquez released the results of their monthly investor survey.
+In the April exercise, 52% of those consulted considered that it is feasible that Mexico will lose its investment-grade in two rating agencies during the administration of Andrés Manuel López Obrador.
+This is the lowest proportion collected by the monthly investor survey since June 2020, when 78% of those interviewed foresaw that Mexico would be downgraded to speculative-grade issuers.

 The survey, conducted between April 20 and 30, shows that investors based in Mexico are the least optimistic about the rating, with 56% considering it likely to lose investment grade.
 This proportion contrasts with 44% of investors who operate from outside the country and have the same sentiment.

-In the eyes of investors, 62% believe that the economy will improve in a year's time; 22% that it will get worse and 15% that it will remain unchanged.
-Among the population, 34% believe that the economy will improve in one year; 32% that it will get worse and 32% that it will remain unchanged.
+In the eyes of investors, 62% believe that the economy will improve in a year; 22% that it will get worse, and 15% that it will remain unchanged.
+Among the population, 34% believe that the economy will improve in one year; 32% that it will get worse, and 32% that it will remain unchanged.